BioImageTools/iss-nf/README.md

 - **Mouse brain dataset**
   - Codebook and metadata are [available in this repo](examples/mouse_brain).
-  - Formatted image data, codebook and metadata are [available on Zenodo (11 GB)](https://zenodo.org/records/14884160)
+  - Image data, codebook and metadata, formatted ready to be used with, are [available on Zenodo (11 GB)](https://zenodo.org/records/14884160).
-    - The original data can be found [on the BioImage Archive](https://www.ebi.ac.uk/biostudies/bioimages/studies/S-BSST700)
+    - The original data can be found [on the BioImage Archive](https://www.ebi.ac.uk/biostudies/bioimages/studies/S-BSST700).

 ### 2. Modify the configuration files